cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

     version: 28.g837c5b3-30.263-7.0.0_233.gde0accd0
 ```

-the stemcell information (name, and stemcell and fissile version) are taken from the `stemcells` entry that matches the instance group's stemcell alias.
+The stemcell information (name, and stemcell and fissile version) are taken from the `stemcells` entry that matches the instance group's stemcell alias.
 The registry URL including the organization, the release name, and the version com from the `releases` entry that's referenced from the job.

-*Note*: Releases can optionally specify a separate `stemcell` section, in which case the information from the instance group stemcell is overridden.
+> *Note*: Releases can optionally specify a separate `stemcell` section, in which case the information from the instance group stemcell is overridden.

 ### Variables to Extended Secrets